CDrummond/music-similarity/README.md

 is only required for analysis, and only if you have CUE files. `ffmpeg` is required to split tracks.
 * `genres` This is as described above.
-* `ignoregenre` List of artists where genre filtering (excluding christmas) should be ignored.
-To apply to all artists, use '*' - e.g. `"ignoregenre":"*"` When calculating a track's similarity, the similarity score is adjusted based upon whether a track's genre matches another, is in the same group, or does not match.
-If an artist is listed in `ignoregenre` then it is implied that it matches all genres.
-Therefore, setting `"ignoregenre":"*"` effectively disables this adjusting of similarity score based upon genre.
 * `normalize.artist` List of strings to split artist names, e.g. "A ft.
 B" becomes "A" (periods are automatically removed).
 This is then used to aid filtering of tracks - i.e. to prevent artists from being repeated in a mix.